A Free Mini Guide for Parents

 Deschooling gives you both space to:

-Think of it as a reset button before homeschooling begins – a season of rest that makes everything else possible.
+Think of it as a reset – a season of rest that supports whatever comes next.

 Ready to make your first days calmer?